-As the collection contexts in Codex Sinaiticus and Codex Alexandrinus show, the Pastoral Epistles are in the order 1-2Tim - Tit and come after Paul's letters addressed to churches; they are followed by the other Phlm addressed to an individual.
-We consequently find the Pastoral Epistles as part of the letters to individuals within the larger collection of Paul's letters, which "in many manuscripts of the Byzantine Recension is titled on the flyleaf before the Epistle to the Romans": "Fourteen Letters of Paul", one of the four collection units that make up the New Testament in our early large Bible editions.
+As the collection contexts of the Codex Sinaiticus and Codex Alexandrinus show, the Pastoral Epistles are placed in the order 1-2Tim, Tit and come after Paul’s letters addressed to the various churches; they are followed by Phlm, a letter addressed to an individual.
+Thus we find the Pastoral Epistles as part of the letters to individuals in the larger collection of Paul’s letters, which “in many manuscripts of the Byzantine Recension is titled on the flyleaf before the Epistle to the Romans:” “Fourteen Letters of Paul,” one of the four collection units that make up the New Testament of the early great Bible editions.

-Among others, however, they are also clearly directed against such persons who, as the preceding testimonies prove, read Paul as radical ascetics, "confounding whole houses" (Tit 1,11), "creeping into houses and capturing certain women who are ruled by sins and driven by lusts of all kinds, women who are always learning and yet can never come to the knowledge of the truth" (2Tim 3,6-7).
-These letters "forbid marriage and require abstinence from certain foods" (1Tim 4,3).
-Already Maier sees the connection of these opponents of the Pastoral Epistles with the positions found in the Acts of Paul.
-But he goes beyond this by considering Markion in particular as a possible opponent of these letters, and in this he follows the older position of Hans von Campenhausen, who considered "Markion to be the actual (though not the only) opponent" in these letters.
-An allusion to the latter's preface to his New Testament, called Antitheses, could be 1Tim 6,20, which speaks of the "antitheses of the falsely called Gnosis".
-Because the texts also criticise the preoccupation with myths (1Tim 1,4; 4,7; 2Tim 4,4; Tit 1,14) and with genealogies (1Tim 1,4; Tit 3,9), which were alien to Markion, one must probably also think of other opponents such as the "Gnostic" representatives of genealogical systems, who were for example demonstrated and attacked by Irenaeus.
-Tit, however, specifies that the opponents are "mostly people of the circumcision" (Tit 1,10), that is, they are Jews, though not exclusively.
+Among others, however, they are also clearly directed against such persons who, as the preceding testimonies prove, read Paul as a radical ascetic, “confounding whole houses” (Tit 1,11), “creeping into houses and capturing certain women who are ruled by sins and driven by lusts of all kinds, women who are always learning and yet can never come to the knowledge of the truth” (2Tim 3,6-7).
+These letters “forbid marriage and require abstinence from certain foods” (1Tim 4,3).
+Already Maier recognized the connection between these opponents of the Pastoral Epistles and the positions found in the Acts of Paul.
+But he goes beyond this by following the older position of Hans von Campenhausen, who considered “Marcion to be the actual (though not the only) opponent” addressed in these letters.
+1Tim 6,20 might allude to the latter’s preface to his New Testament, called Antitheses, when it speaks of the “antitheses of the falsely called Gnosis.”
+Because the texts also rebut the preoccupation with myths (1Tim 1,4; 4,7; 2Tim 4,4; Tit 1,14) and genealogies (1Tim 1,4; Tit 3,9), which were of no concern to Marcion, one may assume that the text also answers to other opponents, such as the “Gnostic” representatives of genealogical systems, who were exposed and attacked by Irenaeus among others.
+Tit, however, specifies that Paul’s adversaries are “mostly people of the circumcision” (Tit 1,10), i.e., mostly but not exclusively Jews.

-Now the Pastoral Epistles do not give us a picture of the development of the young movement, as we have found this above all in Acts, but they place Paul in a world from which he is no longer eschatologically distanced, as for example in 1Cor 7,29-31.
-On the contrary, it is about the teaching that is to be passed on in the right tradition:
+While the Pastoral Epistles do not offer us a picture of the development of the young movement as we have found it above all in Acts, they still place Paul in a world from which he is no longer eschatologically distanced, as he remains for example in 1Cor 7,29-31.
+On the contrary, he is concerned about the teaching being passed on in the right tradition:

-"1 So then, my son, be strong in the grace given you in Christ Jesus.
-2 What you have heard from me in the presence of many witnesses, entrust to reliable people who are able to teach others also."
+1 So then, my son, be strong in the grace given you in Christ Jesus.
+2 What you have heard from me in the presence of many witnesses, entrust to reliable people who are able to teach others also.
 (2Tim 2,1-2)

 And:

-"1 But proclaim what is in accordance with sound doctrine.
+1 But proclaim what is in accordance with sound doctrine.
 2 Let the older men be sober, respectable, prudent, strong in faith, in love, in endurance.
-3 In the same way, let the older women be dignified in their conduct, not slanderous and not drunkards; they must be able to teach what is good, 4 so that they may urge the young women to love their husbands and children, 5 to be prudent, respectable, domestic, kind, obedient to their husbands, so that the word of God may not be brought into disrepute."
+3 In the same way, let the older women be dignified in their conduct, not slanderous and not drunkards; they must be able to teach what is good, 4 so that they may urge the young women to love their husbands and children, 5 to be prudent, respectable, domestic, kind, obedient to their husbands, so that the word of God may not be brought into disrepute.
 (Titus 2:1-5)